-Read one of CJ Sansom's Shardlake mysteries (e.g. Revelation or Heartstone) or Philippa Gregory's novels on Tudor women's lives (e.g. The Red Queen or The White Princess).
-Hilary Mantel's Wolf Hall trilogy is available in podcasts found here: https://www.bbc.co.uk/programmes/m000gbff/episodes/player
+Read one of CJ Sansom's Shardlake mysteries (e.g. Revelation or Heartstone) or Philippa Gregory's novels on Tudor women's lives (e.g. The Red Queen or The White Princess) or Hilary Mantel's Wolf Hall trilogy.

 Choose a piece of historical fiction or film based in the Tudor period.
 Write an evaluation of it, indicating which parts are factually accurate and where the writer/director has taken a more controversial/loose interpretation, away from the facts.
 As an historian, do you think historical fiction/film is useful in terms of understanding an individual/event/period of time?
 Why/why not?